department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-04-forms-library.md

 _None_

 **Responsibilities:**
-1. Provide the route manager as a React context to its children which may be used to:
+1. Provide the state management React context to its children which may be used to:
     - Directly modify the routes at runtime by custom components if needed
     - Access the full form data